Paracetamol: 7 things you should know

-- Paracetamol is what acetaminophen is called in almost every country in the world apart from the U.S. and Canada (where it is called acetaminophen).
+- Paracetamol is what acetaminophen is called in almost every country in the world apart from the U.S., Japan, and Canada (where it is called acetaminophen).
 Paracetamol is exactly the same as acetaminophen.

 - Paracetamol belongs to the class of medicines called analgesics (pain relievers); it is specifically a non-narcotic analgesic.
 It may also be called an antipyretic because it will bring down a fever.

-- Effective for the temporary relief of minor aches, pains, and headache.
+- Effective for the temporary relief of minor aches, pains, and headaches.
 May be used in the treatment of many conditions such as arthritis, backache, colds, menstruation pain, and toothache.

 - Also, lowers a fever but does not control inflammation.